gkdr/libomemo/README.md

 The test cases should demonstrate the general usage.

+Many errors have their own specific error code.
+This is only for debugging purposes and they are not intended to be stable.
+Some error cases which do not have their own error code print a helpful message to `stderr` if the environment variable `LIBOMEMO_DEBUG` exists with any value.

 If a different namespace than the one specified in the XEP is to be used, you can use specify it at compile time.
 See the makefile for an example.